-These companies built an entire business around selling used mobiles.
+These companies built an entire business around selling used phones.
 So you know they have a reputation to uphold.
-They are generally well-reviewed and all offer respectable refund policies and warranties -- though exact terms vary between sites.
+They are generally well reviewed and all offer respectable refund policies and warranties -- though exact terms vary between sites.
 Some also sell used phones alongside refurbished ones, so be sure you know exactly what you’re buying before you commit.

 Popular options include: